AlgRUC/JittorGeometric/_sources/index.rst.txt

-Welcome to Jittor Geometric's Documentation
+Welcome to JittorGeometric's Documentation
 ===========================================

 Overview
 --------

-Jittor Geometric is a library designed for machine learning on graph data based on the Jittor framework.
+JittorGeometric is a library designed for machine learning on graph data based on the Jittor framework.

 .. toctree::
    :maxdepth: 1
-   :caption:  Jittor Geometric
+   :caption:  JittorGeometric

    install/installation